int128/feign-oauth2-example/README.md

   - Enable Feign client
   - Disable Hystrix
   - Enable Feign request interceptor for OAuth 2.0 client (`OAuth2FeignRequestInterceptor`)
+    - Use Client Credentials Grant if not logged in
+    - Use Resource Owner Password Grant if logged in
+  - Configure to renew session on login
   - Example REST client for the API server using resource owner password grant
   - Example REST client for Twitter API using client credentials grant